msuscens/Kitty-Masters/README-Repo-Clone-and-Configure-App.md

         Warnings about depreciated packages and reported vulnerabilities.
         Ignore these warnings and carry on to the next step.

-3. OPTIONALLY Load into VsCode: Open the VS code workspace file in .../Test-Repo-Pull/Kitty-Masters
+3. OPTIONALLY Load into VSCode (i.e. open the DragonMasters.code-workspace file)

-4. Create a file: 'secrets.json', containing:
-    {
-        "projectId": "a78925685d7246ef89300dd57aee7c14",
-        "mnemonic": "<Insert your MetaMask seed phrase here>" }

-5. Open a new terminal window and start up ganache-cli, with the seed phrase of your choise.
-E.g:
+4. Open a new terminal window and start up ganache-cli, with the seed phrase of your choice.
+It's reccomended that we all use the same ganache-cli seed phrase (see below) so that we each generate the same account numbers and upon first migrate the same contract addresses.
+    This means that we don't each have to update interface.js PROXY address constants (see step 7 below) each time we pull down the interface.js file.

-    $ ganache-cli -h 127.0.0.1 -p 8545 -m "<your choosen mneumonic seed phrase>"
+    $ ganache-cli -h 127.0.0.1 -p 8545 -m "quick brown fox jumped over the lazy dog"

     You should get: